w5xd/WriteLogWizards/README.md

 <p>The deployment of the WL12 Project wizard is the same for all Visual Studio versions,
 except substitute to WL12 for WL11, and substitute 2013 for 2008.</p>

-For all wizards is is not necessary to use Visual Studio to File/Open-Project of any of the .sln/.vcproj/.vcxproj files in the repo Wizard/ folders.
+For all wizards it is not necessary to use Visual Studio to File/Open-Project of any of the .sln/.vcproj/.vcxproj files in the repo Wizard/ folders.
 Doing so MIGHT cause VS to auto-magically deploy the wizard in your <code><i>&lt;MyDocuments&gt;</i></code> folder, which might or might not conflict with the instructions below.
 Of course, if you don't like the way the wizards work, you are welcome to change them to suit yourself.